Chicken Noodle Soup is the very definition of comfort food. With silky noodles and a rich broth, this soup will quickly become a new family favorite.

 🥣 How to Make It

-Stir the veggies and cook until the onions are translucent.
-(Picture 3 - 4)
+Stir the veggies and let them cook until they soften and the onions are translucent.
+(Picture 3 – 4)

 Then, this step is optional.
 Mix a tablespoon of arrowroot powder into your vegetables.
-Adding arrowroot makes the soup thicker - the finished product reminds me of Panera's Chicken Noodle Soup.
-(Picture 6)
+Adding arrowroot makes the soup thicker, kind of like using a roux.
+The finished product reminds me of Panera’s Chicken Noodle Soup.
+(Pictures 5 – 6)

 Now, add your chicken broth, parsley, and ground black pepper.
-Bring to a boil then simmer over medium/low heat for 15 - 20 minutes.
-(Pictures 7 - 8)
+Bring this to a boil, then simmer over medium/low heat for 15 – 20 minutes.
+(Pictures 7 – 8)

-Add your pasta* and chicken to the soup (Picture 9) and cook until the pasta floats to the top.
+Add the pasta that you are using (I used my homemade paleo egg noodles cut like fettuccine) and chicken to the soup (Picture 9) and cook until the pasta floats to the top.
 (Picture 10)

-Remove from heat and let the soup cool for a few minutes before serving.
-Top with fresh parsley and freshly cracked sea salt and black pepper.
+Remove the soup from the heat and let it cool for a few minutes before serving.
+Top with fresh parsley and some salt and pepper to taste.
+Yum!

 What I Love About this Recipe

-• I LOVE soup.
+- I LOVE a good chicken soup.
 Chicken Noodle is my favorite.
-Adding paleo noodles helps me to enjoy a more "traditional" chicken "noodle" soup.
+Adding paleo noodles helps me to enjoy a more “traditional” chicken “noodle” soup.

-• I love that there are so many variations to this recipe.
+- I love that there are so many variations to this recipe.
 You can easily double or triple it.
-You can add thyme to it.
-You can use sweet potato or zucchini noodles.
+You can add fresh herbs to it.
+You can also make Low Carb Chicken Noodle Soup by using zucchini or Keto Noodles.
 It is a basic template to make so many great soups.
 If you keep it exactly as this recipe is made, the soup tastes just like a Panera Bread Chicken Noodle Soup Copycat.

 🍳 Serving Suggestions & Uses

-This soup is great served with some fresh cracked sea salt and pepper on top, with a little extra parsley.
+This chicken soup is great served with some salt and pepper sprinkled on top, with a little extra parsley.
 If you eat cheese, adding some grated parmesan is also really good.

 🥫 Storage/Shelf Life/Reheating